-Date constants can be formatted in any of the following ways:
+Date constants in scripts or input files can be formatted in any of the following ways:

-•mm/dd/yy (or dd/mm/yy if that setting is specified)
+•m/d/yy (or d/m/yy if DateInput setting is DMY)

-•either of the above with dots (.) in place of slashes (/)
+•any of the above with dashes (-) or dots (.) instead of the slashes (/)

 •yyyy-mm-dd